What is the name of your company?

 What problem is your company trying to solve?

-Basically, we want to put fun into traditionally boring tools.
+Our global mission is "To make creating simple and enjoyable".
+Basically, we want to inject fun into traditionally boring tools.
 We want to make our customers’ work more fun.
 Our services are both functional and user friendly, and we work to support the emotional aspects of the work they do.

 What is keeping you here in Fukuoka?